angkor scape logo

 Plus Icon

 You can.
 The gap between building it all at once and splitting it into phases is usually small, but it isn't zero.
 Remobilizing for a later phase tends to add around $5,000 on its own, and that's before any rise in labor or material prices.
-The longer you wait between phases, the more likely those costs creep up.

 How do I know my quote won't jump 30% once you start the project?